-Last reviewed November 2022

-Next Review November 2023

-Reviewed by Lisa Edwards Headteacher

-Reviewed by lan Birnbaum Chair of Governors
+Reviewed by Lisa Edwards Headteacher Reviewed by Dr. Ian Birnbaum Chair of Governors a) Ideal behaviour in general

 The policy statement begins with a definition of Ideal Behaviour then moves onto a description of the Three Pillars of Ideal Behaviour for the school.